herculesArmy/aave_v3_risk/docs/ASSIGNMENT_ANSWERS.md

 **Analysis of Concentration Charts**:

-1. **Cumulative Bad Debt by User Rank (Top Left)**: The steep initial curve shows extreme concentration - the top 10 users (1% of sample) contribute 43.7% of total bad debt.
-By user #50, we've already captured 75% of total exposure.
-This Pareto distribution indicates that risk mitigation should focus heavily on whale monitoring.
+1. **Cumulative Bad Debt by User Rank (Top Left)**: With only 5 underwater users, the curve is extremely steep - the top user alone contributes 50% of total bad debt ($7.3M of $14.6M).

-2. **Leverage Distribution (Top Right)**: Histogram shows debt-to-collateral ratios cluster around 0.7-0.8 (70-80% LTV), which is near Aave's maximum borrowing capacity for most assets.
-The right tail (>0.9) represents ultra-leveraged positions operating dangerously close to liquidation.
+2. **Leverage Distribution (Top Right)**: Histogram shows debt-to-collateral ratios cluster around 0.6-0.7 (60-70% LTV), which is well within safe limits for E-Mode users (who can borrow up to 93% LTV).

 3. **Asset-Level Risk Exposure (Bottom Left)**: Bar chart breaks down which assets contribute most to bad debt exposure.
-WETH positions dominate both as collateral and debt, creating concentrated ETH price risk.
-The asymmetry (more WETH debt than WETH collateral) shows net-short ETH positions at the protocol level.
+The 5 underwater users primarily have sUSDe and PT token collateral, not ETH/LSTs.

 4. **Loss Sensitivity Analysis (Bottom Right)**: Table demonstrates how VaR changes under different volatility assumptions.
-The baseline (1-day, 90-day historical vol) yields $3.20B at 99% VaR.
-If we assume 2× volatility (stress scenario), VaR increases to $3.39B (+$185M).
-This relatively modest increase confirms that the LT-haircut gap dominates over market volatility effects.
+The baseline (1-day, 90-day historical vol) yields $24.4M at 99% VaR.
+If we assume 2× volatility (stress scenario), VaR increases modestly since most bad debt is structural (from PT token users), not volatility-driven.

 ### 4. ETH/LST Ecosystem Dominance